florianvandamme/CarND-Traffic-Sign-Classifier-Project/README.md

 **3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)**

-As seen in the images above, I the model 'knows' what the images contains the probability rates are very high (>96%).
-Howerver if the model is confused by noise it's predictions are super low.
+As seen in the images above, if the model 'knows' what the images contain, the probability rates are very high (>96%).
+However if the model is confused by noise its predictions are super low.